INTERVENTIONS/THERAPIES: TECHNIQUES AND THERAPIES

-Techniques and therapies discussed in this section include Music Therapy, Hippotherapy, Art Therapy, Augmentative Communication, The Picture Exchange Communication System (PECS), Occupational Therapy, Speech Therapy, Oral Motor Therapy, Physical Therapy, Sensory Integration.
+Techniques and therapies discussed in this section include Music Therapy, Hippotherapy, Art Therapy, Augmentative Communication, The Picture Exchange Communication System (PECS), Occupational Therapy, Speech Therapy, Oral Motor Therapy, Physical Therapy, and Sensory Integration.

 Art therapy is recognizing feelings and helping to identify them in oneself and others.
 The goals of art therapy are to move toward healing and growth.
 It is process oriented, it is self-expressive.
 It is therapeutic in that it is multi-sensory, involves visual-perceptual skills, requires coordination and fine motor control, teaches people to use objects purposefully, to follow directions, and build communication skills.